 Fig. 1. presenting growth pattern of birds during different seasons

 The body weight of broilers was significantly affected by seasons.
 The lowest body weight was observed during winter season followed by summer.
 Highest body weight was observed during post monsoon season.
 The results of this study are in agreement with Ozel and Bozkurt, 2023 who studied growth of broilers during different seasons and found that highest growth was observed in spring and autumn seasons.
 Thermoneutral zone is required for comfortable living of broilers.
 Comfortable environment cause increase in voluntary feed intake, better survivability and less FCR (Sartori et al., 2001).
 In our study highest average body weight, least mortality and FCR is observed in post monsoon season.
 The similar results were reported by Oliveria et al., 2006 who stated that ambient temperature above 26.3°C and below 24°C negatively affects the weight gain of birds.
 Heat stressed birds gained 16% less body weight compared to birds reared in thermoneutral zone.
 High temperature also increased the FCR by 19% in birds (Baracho et al., 2018).
 The optimum rearing temperature for broilers is 18-22 °C (Charles, 2002), any deviation from this range especially upper temperature leads to heat stress in birds (Pawar et al., 2016).
 Birds try to cope high temperature by panting.
 Buccal cavity cannot perform feeding and panting together (Chowdhury et al., 2012; Mack et al., 2013).
 As a result, birds spent more time on panting rather than feeding.
 Less weight gain can be attributed to less feed consumption during summer because of heat stress.
+Birds eat to meet their energy level.
+Energy generated form feed is partly used to generate heat.
+As the ambient temperatures are high, birds will eat less to avert more heat been generated from feed.
 Oakley et al., 2018 and Kumar et al., 2005 stated that microflora of broilers intestine varies with season hence reflects in nutrient absorption, gut health and body weight.

 Extreme hot and cold weather significantly affect the growth, production and reproduction of livestock and poultry (Vandana et al., 2021).
 The results of this study are in agreement with Ipek and Sahan, 2006 who stated that cold stress affects feed intake, FCR and weight gain.
 Lower temperature increases energy metabolism and basal metabolism rate which increase energy utilization.
 The increased energy demand for heat generation is main reason for less body weight gain (Chen et al., 2014; Yang et al., 2014).
 Similar findings were reported by Sarma et al., 2019 and Zhou et al., 2021 who reported high FCR in winters compared to other seasons, suggesting distribution of nutrients for thermoregulation instead of growth.
 In contrary Fardos and Reda, 2021 reported that most favourable season for rearing broiler is winter where lower FCR and more final body weight is observed.
 Contrary results were reported by Nembilwi, 2002 and Thirumalesh et al., 2012 who stated that season have no effect on growth of broilers.